longyuxi/dew-lover/README.md

 - `screen`: opens an alternate terminal "screen" that functions exactly like what you would expect for a screen ([intro](https://linuxize.com/post/how-to-use-linux-screen/)) ([how to kill a screen session](https://stackoverflow.com/questions/1509677/kill-detached-screen-session)).
 - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - `[Ctrl + K] + V` in VS Code to show Markdown preview after installing the extensions Markdown All in One and Markdown Preview enhanced
+- Using the remote host feature on VS code
 - [Mega collection of bioinformatics resources](https://github.com/jdidion/biotools)
 - [PacBio Bioinformatics Training Wiki](https://github.com/PacificBiosciences/Bioinformatics-Training/wiki)
 - [Other ways to run a process in the background](https://linuxize.com/post/how-to-run-linux-commands-in-background/)